 When Carter reveals that he is part Native American, LeBeau and Newkirk spend the rest of the episode mocking him over it, to his evident displeasure.
 Especially jarring given the show's generally respectful treatment of its African-American characters.

-When Lucy is pregnant, not only did they not use the word "pregnant", but in the episode where Lucy's trying to get the message across to Desi that they're having a baby, she looks to be about 5 minutes away from going into labor, which makes it all the weirder that it takes him so long to get it.
-To go a step farther, in one episode Lucy intentionally gets sunburned so that Ricky will be less likely to hit her when he finds out about her latest clusterfuck.
+When Lucy is pregnant, not only dp they not use the word "pregnant", but in the episode where Lucy's trying to get the message across to Desi that they're having a baby, she looks to be about 5 minutes away from going into labor, which makes it all the weirder that it takes him so long to get it.

-Ricky would also frequently make somewhat casual threats to punch Lucy in the nose (Similar to Ralph Kramden's "One of these days, Alice..." rants.)
-He never did it, and it was usually just a lot of bluster, but nowadays, even jokingly threatening to punch your wife just doesn't happen.
+In one episode, Lucy intentionally gets sunburned so that Ricky will be less likely to hit her when he finds out about her latest clusterfuck.
+In fact, Ricky also frequently makes somewhat casual threats to punch Lucy in the nose (similar to Ralph Kramden's "One of these days, Alice..." rants).
+He never does it, and it's usually just a lot of bluster, but nowadays, even jokingly threatening to punch your wife just doesn't happen.

-Another sort of values dissonance could be seen between the way the original Iron Chef is judged versus the judging on Iron Chef America.
+Another sort of values dissonance can be seen between the way the original Iron Chef is judged versus the judging on Iron Chef America.
 Apparently in Japan, watching celebrities eat is a big entertainment deal, and a lot of TV focuses around this, so naturally the judges on the original show are almost always celebrities, with the very occasional actual food critic thrown in.
-The American version seemed to think that maybe, y'know, food critics should judge a cooking competition, and the ratio of critics to celebrities is usually flipped.
+The American version thought that maybe, y'know, food critics should judge a cooking competition, and the ratio of critics to celebrities is usually flipped.
 When ICA has more than one celebrity judge, one of them will usually have some gourmet cred (Ex.
 Jeri Ryan and Lou Diamond Phillips are both restaurateurs).

 Just who qualifies as "celebrities" is sometimes a bit off, too.
 Actors, singers, and athletes, sure.
 But politicians and fortune tellers?

-In episode 73 (Stingray Battle), Chef Noboru Inoue — boss and mentor to challenger Yoshihide Koga — spent almost the entire show standing on the sideline, getting drunk on red wine.
+In episode 73 (Stingray Battle), Chef Noboru Inoue — boss and mentor to challenger Yoshihide Koga — spends almost the entire show standing on the sideline, getting drunk on red wine.
 The camera even catches him punching assistants on two separate occasions.
-On an American production, any one of those examples would've seen Inoue quietly hustled backstage — at a minimum.
-And most of the footage would probably never make the airwaves.
-Here, the attitude of the commentators was "mildly scolding".
-The loss of dignity seemed more important than the fact that there's a drunk guy on the floor punching people.
+On an American production, any one of those examples would've seen Inoue quietly hustled backstage — at a minimum — and most of the footage would probably never make the airwaves.
+Here, the attitude of the commentators is, if anything, patronizing.
+Apparently, the loss of dignity is important than the fact that there's a drunk guy on the floor punching people.